 Have a communication plan in place for times when your group is separated.
-If your cell phones won’t get service at your destination, consider purchasing a couple pre-paid phones and sim cards once you arrive.
+If your cell phones don’t get service at your destination, consider purchasing a couple of pre-paid phones and sim cards once you arrive.

-Small Group Travel Tours
+Find Small Group Travel Tours

-Fun for the Introverts and Extraverts
+What Are Group Travel Tips for the Introverts and Extraverts?

 Inevitably there will be introverts and extroverts on your group vacation.
 Traveling successfully with friends or family requires being upfront and realistic about individual needs.
 This will help each person have fun and keep their energy up.
 Implement a “free day” (or days) into your itinerary.
 On a free day, everyone can experience the day however they want.

 One way to help a group vacation meet each individual’s needs is to create a space before the trip for transparency.
 Ask each group member to share in a group email or planning meeting what the ultimate “free day” looks like for them.
 And have everyone name three things you want to make sure to see or do on the trip.
 This allows everyone to get an idea of the expectations of others and helps avoid discontent during travel.

 Use the Group Travel Tips to Have an Epic Vacation

 Group vacations can create memories to last a lifetime.
 Implementing some or all of these group travel tips will make your travels together that much sweeter.
 Get friends or family together and head to one of your dream destinations!

 Have you taken a group vacation?
 Share your favorite memories in the comments below.